José Maltos Díaz

 José Carlos Maltos Díaz (born August 18, 1991) is a Mexican professional gridiron football placekicker for the Montreal Alouettes of the Canadian Football League (CFL).
-The Redblacks selected him second overall in the 2019 CFL–LFA Draft.
+The Redblacks selected him second overall in the 2019 CFL–LFA draft.
 He was originally signed by the New Orleans Saints of the National Football League (NFL) in 2013, but was released following training camp.
 He played college football for UANL.

 Early life

-Maltos was born in Monterrey, Mexico, on August 18, 1991.
-He grew up playing soccer, but began to play American football at the age of 16 in Monterrey.
+Maltos was born on August 18, 1991 in General Escobedo, Nuevo León, Mexico, and has three brothers.
+He grew up playing soccer, featuring in the Tercera División for Club Excélsior.
+Maltos attended Preparatoria 16 de la UANL, where he played American football for the first time at age 16 as a kicker for the Toros de la Prepa 16.

 College career

 Maltos was a kicker for Auténticos Tigres UANL at the Autonomous University of Nuevo León, where he studied mechanical engineering.
 He was chosen to play in the Aztec Bowl.
 Maltos was later named to the ONEFA Liga Mayor Team of the Decade for the 2010s by Mundo del Ovoide.

 Professional career

 New Orleans Saints

 After working out in front of NFL scouts at Southern Methodist University, Maltos was signed by the New Orleans Saints in May 2013.
 He was released by the team in early August.